iamasik/Ecommarce-WebSite-Using-Mern/README.md

 ## Search

 Utils>ProductsFilter.js
 This ProductsFilter class will take the Model and Query search string (Where we will get the search keyword) and search function modify the Model for later use.
-And return the wntire class using => this
+And return the entire class using => this

 Using $regex will help to search over the database (it's a mongodb functionality) and using $option we can make it case insensitive.
 And if no keyword then we can simply pass eampty object.
 ```javascript